open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 **Parameters:**

-batch - a batch of telemetry data.
-The exact data type of the batch is language specific, typically it is a list of [readable spans](#additional-span-interfaces), e.g. for spans in Java it will be typically `Collection<SpanData>`.
+batch - a batch of [readable spans](#additional-span-interfaces).
+The exact data type of the batch is language specific, typically it is some kind of list, e.g. for spans in Java it will be typically `Collection<SpanData>`.

 **Returns:** ExportResult: